CORN MEN

 American oil-companies located refineries in Cuba.
 Pornography was catching-on in America, so businessmen from the USA began producing “dirty movies” and magazines in Cuba to distribute illegally inside the United States.
 International cartels and American crime-families constructed gambling casinos on Cuban beach-fronts for newly affluent American tourists who were seeking good times in warm weather.

-By 1959, Cuba was showing the first signs of developing into an economic power-house.
+By 1959, Cuba showed first signs of developing into an economic powerhouse.
 Anyone who has viewed the Godfather movies from the 1970s knows that organized-crime bosses vacationed in Cuba before the revolution; they were in bed with General Batista, the island’s dictator-president.

 Cuban-Revolution-in-Color-Photos-January-1959-1

-It was difficult for most Cubans to believe that the young revolutionaries of the July 26th movement had overthrown the hated and feared Batista cartel.
+It was difficult for most Cubans to believe that young revolutionaries of the July 26th movement had overthrown the hated and feared Batista cartel.
 Some thought the revolution would be short-lived.

-After the final success of the revolution on January 1 – 1959, everything changed.
+After final success of the revolution on January 1, 1959, everything changed.
 Sex-clubs and gambling casinos shut down never to re-open.
-Land-holders and business owners closed their estates and enterprises and fled the island for safe sanctuaries to wait for news about what might happen next.
+Land-holders and business owners closed their estates and enterprises to flee the island for safe sanctuaries where they waited for news about what might happen next.

 At the same time, a holiday mood swept across the island.
 New Year’s celebrations in Cuba became ecstatic.
-The common people in their millions partied like it was 1959 in a kind of happy, helpless disbelief.
+Ordinary people in their millions partied like it was 1959 in a kind of happy, helpless disbelief.

-No one was sure the revolution would last, but most were grateful to the women and men who gave their lives to liberate them and throw out the hated and feared Batista family and their abusive friends.
+No one was sure the revolution would last, but most were grateful to those women and men who gave their lives to liberate them and throw out the hated and feared Batista family and their abusive friends.
 At one event in mid-January, a million people (one-sixth of the island’s population) gathered to hear Castro speak.
 It was the largest public demonstration in history up to that time.

 For wealthy Cubans, events felt much different.
-They began flying off the island by the hundreds, leaving their property to lie fallow with relatives while they waited in the USA and other countries for the new government to collapse and fail.
+They began flying away by the hundreds, leaving their property with relatives to lie fallow while they waited in the USA and other countries for the new government to collapse and fail.

 Che Guevara and Aleida March Cuba revolution

-Aleida March worked in the Cuban Revolutionary Courier Service (the rebel post office for classified communications).
+Aleida March worked in the Cuban Revolutionary Courier Service (rebel post office for classified communications).
 A few months after the revolution was won, she married Che Guevara and bore him four children.

-But by autumn of 1960, despite a covert program of bombings and assassinations by the USA to destabilize the island, Cubans firmly established their revolution.
-When American oil-refineries refused to process Russian crude, Cuba nationalized them; the USA retaliated by unleashing an economic embargo, which remains in-effect (with some changes) to this day.
-When business owners refused to re-open their factories and farms, Cubans opened and operated them themselves.
+But by autumn of 1960, despite a covert program of bombings and assassinations by the USA to destabilize the country, Cubans firmly established their revolution.
+When American oil-refineries refused to process Russian crude, Cuba nationalized them.
+USA retaliated by unleashing an economic embargo, which remains in-effect (with some changes) to this day.
+When business owners refused to re-open factories and farms, Cubans opened and operated them themselves.

 I remember going to school in Key West with dozens of rich Cuban kids who all hated the revolution.
-In fact, I never did meet a refugee who liked Castro and his revolution despite the obvious benefits he promised (and later delivered) to average island residents who were impoverished at the time.
+In fact, I never did meet a refugee who liked Castro and his revolution despite obvious benefits he promised (and later delivered) to average islanders who were impoverished at the time.

-Come to think of it, I never met a black Cuban refugee either, though blacks and bi-racials made up a third of the island’s population.
-The role of race in the revolution is a part of the Cuban story that begs to be told, but I’m not the one to tell it, at least not yet.
-I need to do more research.
+Come to think of it, I never met a black Cuban refugee either, though blacks and bi-racials made a third of the population.
+The role of race in the Cuban story begs to be told, but I’m not one to tell it, at least not yet.
+More research required.

 I didn’t live in Cuba.

 The only black person I knew was our maid, and she was American.
-I do know enough to mention that Castro’s close friend and favorite military commander was Juan Almeida Bosque, the Havana-born freedom fighter (and song-writer) who was wildly popular among the then disenfranchised black population of Cuba.
+I do know enough to mention that Castro’s close friend and favorite military officer was Juan Almeida Bosque (Havana-born freedom fighter & songwriter) –wildly popular among disenfranchised blacks.
 Enough said.
 I included Juan’s picture at the end of this post.

 fidel castro on time magazine cover